MartinRovang/nnUNet_MedSeg/README.md

 # predict folder

 The predict folder looks like the train folder.
-The
+The Input_nnUNet_predict will be filled by the user with a COPY of a test dataset and the Output_nnUNet_predict will be filled by the script with predict images which means labels once the exe_predict.py is executed.